DiddiLeija/DiddiLeija/README.md

 ## A list about me :memo:

 GitHub made a list to describe myself on this `README` file.
-I extended it and got this funny description:
+I extended it and got this (somehow funny) description:

 - :telescope: I’m currently working on Python packaging projects, GUIs, games and websites.
 - :seedling: I’m currently learning to program with Kotlin.